xitrum-framework/xitrum/doc/sphinx/intro.rst

   use than Lift.
 You can easily create both RESTful APIs and postbacks.
 Xitrum is controller-first like Scalatra, not
   `view-first <http://www.assembla.com/wiki/show/liftweb/View_First>`_ like Lift.
-* Annotation is used for URL routes, in the spirit of JAX-RS.
+* Annotations are used for URL routes, in the spirit of JAX-RS and Rails Engines.
   You don't have to declare all routes in a single place.
+Think of annotations as distributed routes.You can plug an app into another app.
+If you have a blog engine, you can package it as a JAR file.
+Then you can plug that JAR file into another app.
 * Typesafe, in the spirit of Scala.
 * Async, in the spirit of Netty.
 * Sessions can be stored in cookies or clustered Hazelcast.